 Special note: In general, a pistol with a long trigger pull that requires a very deliberate and strong pull of the trigger in order to fire is recommended.
 Under stress when the adrenaline is flowing you want to be sure you really want to pull the trigger and not do so accidentally.

+We have a collection of gun reviews written by women.
+Here you can learn what they like or dislike about a variety of gun models.
 Once you make your selection, get some training and practice.
 Learn all the safety rules for the proper handling of a gun and handle it often (unloaded only) to get acquainted with it.
 Learn how to disassemble and clean your gun.
 And finally, find a suitable firearms instructor and learn how to use it properly.
-Once you are proficient at using your gun and have had some good training, you'll be amazed at how natural the gun feels.
+Once you are proficient at using your gun and have had some good training, you’ll be amazed at how natural the gun feels.
 Most importantly, you will be armed with the confidence that you can handle the unthinkable, should it ever come your way.